sameersbn/docker-gitlab/README.md

 More details about the appropriate IAM user properties can found on [doc.gitlab.com](http://doc.gitlab.com/ce/raketasks/backup_restore.html#upload-backups-to-remote-cloud-storage)

 AWS uploads are performed alongside normal backups, both through the appropriate `app:rake` command and when an automatic backup is performed.

+### Google Cloud Storage (GCS) Remote Backups

+The image can be configured to automatically upload the backups to an Google Cloud Storage bucket.
+To enable automatic GCS backups first add `--env 'GCS_BACKUPS=true'` to the docker run command.
+In addition `GCS_BACKUP_BUCKET` must be properly configured to point to the desired GCS location.
+Finally a couple of `Interoperable storage access keys` user must be created and their keys exposed through `GCS_BACKUP_ACCESS_KEY_ID` and `GCS_BACKUP_SECRET_ACCESS_KEY`.

+More details about the Cloud storage interoperability  properties can found on [cloud.google.com/storage](https://cloud.google.com/storage/docs/interoperability)

+GCS uploads are performed alongside normal backups, both through the appropriate `app:rake` command and when an automatic backup is performed.

 ## Rake Tasks